thaychansy/classification_and_hypothesis_testing/README.md

 ## Project Overview

-The **Classification and Hypothesis Testing Project** aims to support ExtraaLearn, an EdTech startup, in identifying the most promising leads who are likely to convert into paid customers.
+The **Classification and Hypothesis Testing Project** aims to support an EdTech startup, in identifying the most promising leads who are likely to convert into paid customers.
 This is achieved by analyzing lead data, building a predictive model, and performing hypothesis testing to understand the factors influencing conversions.
-The insights from this project will help ExtraaLearn allocate resources effectively, streamline the lead nurturing process, and boost conversion rates.
+The insights from this project will help EdTech Co allocate resources effectively, streamline the lead nurturing process, and boost conversion rates.

 ## Context

 With the recent surge in the EdTech industry, particularly due to the Covid-19 pandemic, online education has become increasingly popular.
 The Online Education market was projected to reach $286.62 billion by 2023, with a steady growth rate of 10.26% annually.
 This growth is fueled by features such as ease of access, personalized learning experiences, and transparent assessments, which make online education more attractive than traditional methods.

-In this competitive landscape, ExtraaLearn faces the challenge of converting a high volume of leads generated through digital marketing efforts.
+In this competitive landscape, EdTech Co faces the challenge of converting a high volume of leads generated through digital marketing efforts.
 These leads are gathered from various sources, including social media interactions, website visits, brochure downloads, and direct email inquiries.
-By analyzing lead behavior and characteristics, ExtraaLearn can identify high-potential leads and improve conversion rates.
+By analyzing lead behavior and characteristics, EdTech Co can identify high-potential leads and improve conversion rates.

 ## Objective

-As a data scientist at ExtraaLearn, your objectives are to:
+As a data scientist at EdTech Co, your objectives are to:

 1. **Build a Predictive Model**: Identify which leads are more likely to convert into paid customers.
 2. **Analyze Conversion Factors**: Determine the factors influencing lead conversion to optimize marketing and sales efforts.